Please find the EAAP34 keynote speakers below in alphabetical order.

-Dietrich is a university professor of work, engineering and organizational psychology at Technical University (TU Berlin), Germany.
+Dietrich is a university professor of work, engineering and organizational psychology at Technische Universitaet (TU Berlin), Germany.
 He received his PhD in experimental psychology at the University of Kiel, and his habilitation in psychology at the University of Marburg.
-He has been the founder of the first Human Factors master program in Germany, and his research has addressed issues of workload and multitasking, human-automation interaction in different domains, human performance in extreme environments, and system safety and safety culture in high-hazard organizations.
-Dietrich was involved as PI in three spaceflight experiments performed on MIR-station and two ground-based simulation studies.
-Since 1998 he serves as psychological consultant for the Crew Medical Support Office of the European Astronaut Centre (EAC), and represents ESA in the Space Flight Human Behaviour and Performance Working Group (SHBPWG) of the ISS program.
-During six ISS missions he was involved in psychological support activities.
-His publications include more than 120 articles, proceedings contributions and book chapters including the first textbook on issues of space psychology and psychiatry.
+He has been the founder of the first Human Factors master program in Germany, and his research has addressed issues of workload, multitasking and human-automation interaction in aviation and medicine, as well as human performance in extreme environments, particularly spaceflights.
+His current research interests with a link to the field of aviation address issues of attitude indicator design in aircraft cockpits, the impact of automated decision-aids on human decision making, the role of individual differences in multitasking, and the impact of interruptions on performance.
+Dietrich's list of publications includes more than 150 journal articles, proceeding papers and book chapters, including the first textbook on issues of space psychology and psychiatry.

 Dr. Randy Mumaw is a Senior Research Associate at San Jose State University, working in the Aerospace Cognitive Engineering Lab at NASA Ames Research Center.
 He has a PhD in cognitive psychology from the University of Pittsburgh.

 Dr. Mumaw's career has focused on operator performance in complex, safety-critical systems.
 He has worked in the domains of air traffic control, nuclear power plant operations, and commercial jet transports.
 Previous employers included Westinghouse and Boeing.